jonthompson/surfactuator/README.md

 * Any 3 way switch you want (SPDT - not momentary) - IE: https://www.amazon.com/Blue-Sea-Systems-WeatherDeck-Toggle/dp/B000MMFJ02

-* If you want a status LED grab one you like (9v - 12v)
+* (Optional) a status LED grab one you like (7v - 12v)

+* (Optional) A rotary encoder with a button -- I use these (this is a 5 pack) (https://www.amazon.com/Cylewet-Encoder-15%C3%9716-5-Arduino-CYT1062/dp/B06XQTHDRR/)

 # Wiring Instructions